 - 1. Units are for indoor use only. - 2.
 Provide sufficient space for water and electrical connections. - 3.
-Allow enough space for service personnel to perform maintenance. - 4.
+Allow enough space for service personnel to perform maintenance. (ensure there is at least 3ft in front of electrical cabinet.) - 4.
 Allow enough space around the chamber footprint for chamber construction. - 5.
 If shifting partially assembled chamber walls into a building corner or against a building wall, allow a minimum of 2" clearance between the drying chamber and existing building walls to allow air circulation. - 6.
 Allow enough space for free air movement to and from the external condenser fan.